acomas1/codeplug-merger/README.md

         - python scanlist_merge.py scanlist.csv scanlist_li.csv [optional_output_file.csv]

 ## Output File
-Once you have your output_file.csv, you can import it with your CPS program.
+Once you have your output_file.csv, you can import it with your CPS program with the target codeplug already loaded up

 # To Do
 Have the program automatically handle missing data and remove extra columns from the Repeater Book csv files.